dixonaws/aws-cloudops-linux/content/4.adding_storage/mouting_volume.md

 sudo mkfs -t xfs /dev/xvdf
 ```

 Next step is to create a mount point directory for the volume.
-This mount point is where we will read and write files to the volume.
+This mount point is where we will read and write files to the volume:

 ```commandline
 sudo mkdir /data